-ETLs and first-generation data integration platforms were expensive – at that time it made sense to develop solutions in-house.
-Organizations still tend to use a hard coding approach, open APIs or an Enterprise Service BUS (ESB) solutions for integrating data and services.
+ETLs and first-generation data integration platforms were expensive – at that time, it made sense to develop solutions in-house.
+Organizations still tend to use a hard coding approach, open APIs, or Enterprise Service BUS (ESB) solutions for integrating data and services.

 However, integrations can get extremely complex the more stakeholders you work with, especially when you need to connect with external ones while ensuring data integrity, validating data, and transforming formats.

-Your business goals dictate that you need to manage your costs better and cutting cost of data integration can be a good starting point by minimizing total costs, both short and long-term.
+Your business goals dictate that you need to manage your costs better, and cutting the cost of data integration can be a good starting point by minimizing total costs, both short and long-term.

-When deciding on the integration solution you are about to use, you need to consider the cost of implementation, as well as the cost of maintenance as well in case your needs are changing and complexity and volume of the data and service integrations rise.
+When deciding on the integration solution you are about to use, you need to consider the cost of implementation, as well as the cost of maintenance as well in case your needs change and the complexity and volume of the data and service integrations rise.

 First, if you are doing in-house development or have a traditional data integration provider, consider the following five aspects:

-2. What is the cost of implementation and how long is the time-to-production?
+- What is the cost of implementation, and how long is the time to production?

 Lack of integration takes time and trust